 As we prepare to talk with clients about a search, we often update our understanding of the issues that are facing that role by speaking with functional leaders across industries.
 While it helps to have sat in the chair (as a CFO), the market changes, and the demands and issues that arise, continue to move and evolve.
 Recently, when preparing for a Corporate Controller search, we reached out to ten Corporate Controllers in a variety of public companies to find out what was on their list as they prepared for 2017.
 We hope you will read the findings and share your reactions with us.
 Please email us at email@example.com or call me directly at 646-783-1435

 We are students of financial officers and are curious as to how great talent is developed.
 Our latest white paper is about the work at Academy Companies and why they continually produce more finance talent than other larger Fortune 50 companies.
 GE, Honeywell, PepsiCo and GM all develop finance talent that is in demand across different industries.
-These four companies alumni currently hold more than 125 public CFO roles for companies with revenues great than $1BN .
-We welcome your comments about our work, please email firstname.lastname@example.org with any comments.
+These four companies alumni currently hold more than 125 public CFO roles for companies with revenues greater than $1BN.

 As Boards of Directors look at CEO succession planning many of them want their CFOs to be part of the process.
 This means either grooming the incumbent or going outside to recruit a candidate who can be a successful CFO but who can also compete for the top job.
 These requests led us to conduct research within the Fortune 500 to better understand theCurrently, there are 60 CEOs in the Fortune 500 who were previously CFOs of their companies.
 We have spoken to over a dozen companies (CEOs, CFOs, HROs and Board Members) in compiling data and gaining an understanding of what a CFO needs to do in order to become CEO; we also studied how he or she then reacted to the new role.backgrounds and the competencies of these leaders who effectively made the switch from CFO to CEO.The headline is that it is possible to recruit a CFO to compete for the top spot but the odds are against that individual.
 Most of the CEOs who made the transitions were veterans of their companies long before becoming CFO and then spent time either as COO or in a field role before becoming CEO.
-We invite you to read our research and welcome your comments on the research both – positive & negative – and hope that you will email them directly to us at email@example.com
+We invite you to read our research and welcome your comments on the research both – positive & negative.

 How says you can't go home again!